-Learn more: IEP

-OSDE Education
+Learn more about IDEA, Section 504 at OSDE Education Resources

-Resources

 Getting the Right Help for My Child

 Throughout the evaluation process, parents should be involved and ask many questions.
 It's important to make sure you understand the results of the evaluation, your child's diagnosis, and the full range of treatment options.